Sanaa: Social class

 The Bani Khumis, literally the "sons of the fifth", were the ones who took part in trades that the three higher-ranked classes refused to work in.
 These included cobblers, tanners, makers of leather sheaths, saddlers, brickmakers, butchers, barbers, bath attendants, coffee house proprietors, brass founders, and vegetable gardeners.
 Below the Bani Khumis were the akhdam, the lowest social class, who were mostly street sweepers.

 This traditional class hierarchy began to change rapidly in the decades after the 1962 revolution.
 Particularly during the 1970s, there was a shift towards a new social hierarchy that was based not on birthright but on wealth.
 For example, working in commerce (such as qat merchants or café proprietors) was traditionally looked down upon by upper classes like sayyids and qabilis (i.e. tribesmen), but as it became increasingly lucrative during the 1970s, it was increasingly seen as respectable and now some members of the traditional upper classes are willing to engage in these trades.
 (This does not extend to all profitable trades, though — butchering, for example, still has a stigma despite bringing in a fair amount of money.)

-This shift has been far more pronounced in Sanaa, as a big city where resources are most concentrated, than in rural areas (where old social divisions are much more strongly maintained today).
-Some of the contributing factors to the shift included the new education system, modeled on Egypt's; widespread migration of Yemeni men to other, oil-rich Arab states; and greater integration of Yemen into the global economy.
+This shift has been far more pronounced in Sanaa, a big city where resources are more concentrated than in rural areas (where old social divisions are much more strongly maintained today).
+Some of the contributing factors to the shift included the new education system, modelled on Egypt's; widespread migration of Yemeni men to other, oil-rich Arab states; and greater integration of Yemen into the global economy.